A. J. Foyt IV

-Anthony Joseph Foyt IV (born May 25, 1984) is an American football scout and former racing driver.
+Anthony Joseph Foyt IV (born May 25, 1984) is an American professional football scout and former racing driver.
 He is a scouting assistant for the Indianapolis Colts, and drove in the IndyCar Series and briefly the NASCAR Busch Series.
-He is the third generation of the famous Foyt family.
+He is the third generation of the famous Foyt family and is married to the daughter of late Colts owner Jim Irsay.

 He began his career racing karts.
 He moved up through the open wheel racing ranks, winning the 2002 Infiniti Pro Series.
 When Foyt made his first Indianapolis 500 race in 2003, he became the youngest driver to start in the event.
 He continued in IndyCar for two more years until his back was injured at the 2005 Indianapolis 500.
 Later that season he made several NASCAR Busch Series starts.
 He was scheduled to continue in the Busch Series in 2006, but the team was bought out and his contract prevented him from driving a non-Dodge car.
 He returned to IndyCar late that season.
 He has not raced since 2009, although he drove for his grandfather's A. J. Foyt Enterprises team in trials for the 2010 Indianapolis 500.

 Personal life

 Foyt was born on May 25, 1984, in Louisville, Kentucky, but lists his hometown as Hockley, Texas, the long-time residence of his grandfather and four-time Indianapolis 500 winner A. J. Foyt, who guided him through much of his career.
-He is the son of Nancy and thoroughbred trainer Tony Foyt.
+He is the son of Nancy and thoroughbred trainer Anthony Joseph Foyt III.
 His cousin, Larry Foyt, also raced cars.
 He spent much of his early years working with some horses trained by his father at the horse stables of Churchill Downs before his family relocated to Texas when he was six years old.
 Foyt is a June 2002 graduate of Waller High School.

 Foyt appeared in the 2005 film, The Dukes of Hazzard, and is an avid Texas Longhorns fan.
-He married Indianapolis Colts vice-president Casey Irsay, daughter of team owner Jim Irsay, in July 2009.
-They have three children.
+He married Indianapolis Colts vice-president Casey Irsay, daughter of late team owner Jim Irsay, in July 2009.
+They have five children.